Conjugation curvature for Cayley graphs: Introduction

-For comparison curvature, note that $\kappa^\B_r(x,y)=\kappa^\B_r(e,x^{-1}y)$, so to study the curvature in a group it suffices to fix one of the points at the identity.
-Thus we will write $\kappa^\B_r(g)$ to mean $\kappa^\B_r(e,g)$, and similarly for the spherical comparison curvature $\S$.
+Note that $\kappa^\B_r(x,y)=\kappa^\B_r(e,x^{-1}y)$, so to study the curvature in a group it suffices to fix one of the points at the identity.
+Thus we will write $\kappa^\B_r(g)$ to mean $\kappa^\B_r(e,g)$, and similarly for the spherical conjugation curvature $\S$.
 For all three definitions, when the parameter $r$ is omitted, we are considering the case $r=1$.
-In this note we will focus on the spherical comparison curvature with $r=1$, so we will simplify the notation even further, writing
+In this paper we will focus on the spherical conjugation curvature with $r=1$, so we will simplify the notation even further, writing